mickaelsilva/chewBBACA_deprecated/allelecall/README.md

 ##FAQ

 ###Q: How to do the quick and dirty?
-A: Just follow the 4 steps bellow.
+A: Just follow the first 4 steps bellow.

 ###Q: I ran all the steps and my cgMLST loci size is smaller than traditional MLST, does this even work?
 A: Try to run step 5, your analysis may contain some genomes responsible for a considerable loss of loci.
 Remove some of those genomes and check if the cgMLST loci number rises from the ashes.